Snakes on a Plane: Production

 The film's B movie-esque title generated a lot of pre-release interest on the Internet.
 One journalist wrote that Snakes on a Plane is "perhaps the most internet-hyped film of all time".
 Much of the initial publicity came from a blog entry made by screenwriter Josh Friedman, who had been offered a chance to work on the script.
-The casting of Samuel L. Jackson further increased anticipation.
-At one point, the film was given the title Pacific Air Flight 121, only to have it changed back to the working title at Samuel Jackson's request.
-In August 2005, Samuel Jackson told an interviewer, "We're totally changing that back.
+The casting of Jackson further increased anticipation.
+At one point, the film was given the title Pacific Air Flight 121, only to have it changed back to the working title at Jackson's request.
+In August 2005, Jackson told an interviewer, "We're totally changing that back.
 That's the only reason I took the job: I read the title."
 On March 2, 2006, the studio reverted the title to Snakes on a Plane.
 New Line hired two additional writers to smooth out the screenplay.

 Taking advantage of the Internet buzz for what had been a minor film in their 2006 line-up, New Line Cinema ordered five days of additional shooting in early March 2006 (principal photography had wrapped in September 2005).
 While re-shoots normally imply problems with a film, the producers opted to add new scenes to the film to change the MPAA rating from PG-13 to R and bring it in line with growing fan expectations.
-The most notable addition was a revision of a catchphrase from the film that was parodied on the Internet by fans of the film, capitalizing on Samuel L. Jackson's typically foul-mouthed and violent film persona: "Enough is enough!
+The most notable addition was a revision of a catchphrase from the film that was parodied on the Internet by fans of the film, capitalizing on Jackson's typically foul-mouthed and violent film persona: "Enough is enough!
 I have had it with these motherfucking snakes on this motherfucking plane!".
 Subsequently, the public responded favorably to this creative change and marketing strategy, leading some members of the press to speculate that "the movie has grown from something of a joke into a phenomenon".
+The Daily Telegraph described this process as making the film "crowdsourced" and The Guardian described it as "the first Wikipedia-ised movie, created by the users themselves".
+Jackson told GQ in 2024, "They were trying to make a PG-13 movie, and you can only have one 'fuck' or some shit like that in it.
+And I told them, 'Look, I gotta say motherfucker in this movie.
+There's motherfucking snakes all over this plane.'"